WPGC

 © 02/11/64, Daily Mail

 After their shows and the snow in DC they vacationed in Miami for a few days.
 John is wearing his WPGC Good Guys sweatshirt in these shots.
-Ringo & George are wearing their WMCA / New York Murray the K Submarine Race Watchers sweatshirts.
+Ringo & George are wearing their WINS / New York Murray the K Submarine Race Watchers sweatshirts.

 © 02/17/64, Daily Mail